bighuang624/AGAM/README.md

 1. Create the dir `AGAM/datasets/cub`;
 2. Download `CUB_200_2011.tgz` from [here](https://drive.google.com/file/d/1hbzc_P1FuxMkcabkgn9ZKinBwW683j45/view), and put the archive into `AGAM/datasets/cub`;
 3. Running the program with `--download`.

+Update: As the CUB dataset need to be converted into hdf5 format with`--download`, we now release the generated hdf5 and json files for your convenience.
+You can download these files from [here](https://drive.google.com/drive/folders/1OTEIOyki35K1XQ_qRUZJTG0h_q7MDtDR?usp=sharing) and put them into `AGAM/datasets/cub`, and then `--download` is no longer needed when running the program.

 **SUN**: